-3.1.1.2 Environmental considerations
+3.1.1.2 Environmental Considerations

-The sensor has a gold tip and silver/silver halide parts.
-Inside the sensor there are electronics.
-Please use this product in a manner sensitive to the environment and at the end of its life dispose, or recycle, in a manner that is in compliance with local regulations.
+The sensor includes a mercury lamp and a ribbon cable that are replaced periodically.
+Please use this product in a manner sensitive to the environment and at the end of its life dispose or recycle in a manner appropriate at that time in compliance with local regulations.

-3.1.1.3 Theory of operation
+3.1.1.3 Theory of Operation